 Firstly: Why Do Misdiagnoses Occur?

-The most common reason for an erroneous ADD/ADHD diagnosis is relying primarily on observable behaviour.
+The most common reason for an erroneous ADD/ADHD diagnosis is the dependence on observable behaviour as a primary and oftentimes, the only basis to form a diagnostic opinion.

 Misdiagnosing children as having ADHD can have grave consequences for their performance in school & home, and may also mask other serious neuropsychological issues.